simonamtoft/recurrence-and-attention-latent-variable-models/README.md

 ## Results
 The standard VAE, Ladder VAE and DRAW model with base attention have been trained on the standard [torchvision MNIST dataset](https://pytorch.org/vision/stable/datasets.html), which is transformed to be in binarized form.
 Below the final value of the ELBO, KL and Reconstruction metrics are reported for both the train, validation and test set.
 Additionally the loss plots for training and validation is shown, and finally some reconstruction and samples from the three different models are shown.

 The three models are trained in the exact same manner, without using a lot of tricks to improve upon their results.
+For all models KL-annealing is used over the first 50 epochs.
+Additionally, every model uses learning rate decay that starts after 200 epochs and is around halved at the end of training.
+To check the model parameters used, inspect the config dict in the three different training files.

 ### Loss Plots
 ![alt text](https://github.com/simonamtoft/ml-library/blob/main/results/loss%20plots.png?raw=true)